4d/docs/website/translated_docs/es/Preferences/methods.md

 title: Página Métodos
 ---

-This page contains parameters defining the Method editor interface and its default display as well as options concerning its operation.
+This page contains parameters defining the Code Editor interface and its default display as well as options concerning its operation.
 It is divided into two sections accessed using the Theme and Options tabs.

 ## Temas

-This page allows selecting, creating, or configuring Method editor themes.
+This page allows selecting, creating, or configuring Code Editor themes.
 A theme defines the font, font size, colors and styles of items displayed in the code editor.

 ![](assets/en/Preferences/themes.png)